kkeri/metarepo/src/xp01/README.md

 Notably, the current set of deduction rules don't manifest the *principle of explosion*, which would be required in case of classical logic.
-I tried to add it explicitly, but it didn't correct failed cases, so I removed it.
+I tried to add it explicitly, but it didn't fix failed cases, so I removed it.

-Both the deduction operator and the normalizer contains inference rules, and I'm uncertain when I have to explain why does a particular rule belong to one or the other, and does it make sense to distinguish them at all.
+Both the deduction operator and the normalizer contains inference rules, and I can't confidently explain why does a particular rule belong to one or the other, and does it make sense to distinguish them at all.

-Surprisingly, all three normal form performed identically.
+Surprisingly, all three normal form performed identically with the current set of rules.

-The deduction operator is distributive over conjunction and disjunction.
-It has the effect of *mixing* its two operands as deeply as possible, playing a role similar to the *permutation* rule in sequent calculus, while the *success* case is similar to *contraction*.

-A follow-up experiment has to answer the following:

-- Should I keep LEM and double negation elimination?
-- Is it justified to separate the deduction operator from the normalizer?
-- What are the minimal requirements for a suitable normal form?
+Correction of the algorithm may require cleaner separation of the object and the meta theory.